opsone-ch/documentation/index.rst

 **************************************
-Ops One hosting platform documentation
+Ops One Hosting Platform Documentation
 **************************************

 Welcome to the Ops One hosting platform documentation.
 This covers a complete technical documentation of our :doc:`managed_server` and other services.
 You will also find our `terms and conditions </legal/agb.html>`_ as well as the `privacy policy </legal/dse.html>`_.